grenas405/genesis-trace/README.md

 ## LLM Introspection Experiments

-The `introspection/` directory contains experimental visualizations that use prompt engineering to explore and express LLM cognition through the Console Styler toolkit.
+The `introspection/` directory contains experimental visualizations that use prompt engineering to explore and express LLM cognition through the GenesisTrace toolkit.
 These examples demonstrate how to visualize abstract computational processes using the full suite of console components from `mod.ts`.

 ### What is @introspection?

-The introspection tests use Console Styler to create rich, data-driven narratives about the "inner life" of large language models.
+The introspection tests use GenesisTrace to create rich, data-driven narratives about the "inner life" of large language models.
 By prompting an LLM to reflect on its own thought processes and rendering those reflections using banners, tables, charts, progress bars, and themed loggers, these examples showcase:

 - How to orchestrate multiple console components into cohesive narratives
 - Creative use of telemetry visualization (attention weights, token probabilities, activation patterns)